 If you have served in the military from a young age, you may be unfamiliar with some of the steps in the hiring process used in the private sector, including things like resume reviews, technical interviews, and culture fit meetings.
 Bootcamps can help you with this once you complete the program.
 For example, your bootcamp may help you rework your resume so that it highlights what employers are looking for.

-Moreover, many bootcamps offer networking opportunities to meet employers looking to hire.
-You can also expect your bootcamp to let you know about workshops that can help you prepare for the labor market and to provide technical interview practice.
+Many bootcamps offer networking opportunities to meet employers looking to hire.
+You can also expect your bootcamp to let you know about workshops that can help you prepare for the labor market and practice your technical interview skills.
 Attending these workshops and training will help you improve your pitch to employers.

 How Can I Finance My Coding Bootcamp as a Veteran in Tech?

 Bootcamps can be expensive.
-The average tuition fee is around $13,500.
+The average tuition fee is around $11,727.
 Because they are not accredited institutions, bootcamps cannot offer financial aid such as Pell Grants.
-This means students must use personal savings or private financing options to cover the costs.
+This means students must use personal savings or private financing options to cover the cost.
+Alternatively, they can look for scholarships for veterans.
+Some coding bootcamps even have vet discounts.